ryanmackenziewhite/ADD/ScannerProcessing/README.md

     * Groupby code and sum, store to output.
     * Groupby Postal code and city and sum, store to output (csv).
 4. Reduce Step
-    Concat all files from NAPCS or Postal code
-    Create single data frame groupby and sum (NAPCS or Postal Code)
+    Concat all files from internal code or Postal code Create single data frame groupby and sum (internal code or Postal Code)

 ## References
 Data Processing and schema for csv files references: